Netcracker/DRNavigator/documentation/public/installation.md

 ### Prerequisites

-Prepare a Kubernetes cluster to work with DRNavigator.
-To support the ability of services to be managed by `site-manager`, implement the following steps:

-1. Create the `site-manager` namespace:

-    ```bash
-    kubectl create namespace site-manager
-    ```

-2. Generate self-signed certificates for the `site-manager` service if you do not want to integrate with cert-manager or OpenShift service serving certificates mechanism.
+1. Generate self-signed certificates for the `site-manager` service if you do not want to integrate with cert-manager or OpenShift service serving certificates mechanism.

     2.1.
 Create a configuration file for generating the SSL certificate: